What’s Brewing in Warren County?

 Blog by Scott Hutchinson

 Once enjoyed primarily by niche audiences of culinary craftsmen and self-professed beer snobs, craft brewing (and the drinking of craft beer) has officially spread its roots nationwide.
 Here in Southwest Ohio - an area steeped in German heritage and proud of its unique, regional flavors - it’s no surprise that the tasty trend of micro-brewing has received an especially warm welcome.
 Now home to more than 40 unique breweries, the area has taken the craft brew craze and run with it, quickly becoming a hotbed for all things hoppy.
 Want to try a local pour next time you’re in town?
-Warren County is home to five terrific breweries, and has even more the way!
+Warren County is home to six terrific breweries, and has even more the way!
 Here’s an in-depth look at what’s brewing in Ohio’s Largest Playground.

 16 Lots Brewing Company | Mason, Ohio